We hope you had an enjoyable break with lots and lots

 Homework for this half-term.

-Spellings will be given out at the beginning of term and, when a child shows they have learned them, they will be awarded with a sticker from the deputy head Ms Meager.
+Spellings will be given out shortly and, when a child shows they have learned them, they will be awarded with a sticker from the deputy head Ms Meager.
 They will then get a new set to learn.

 Any help you give your child in work at home will really help their progress.